-The Space Coast of Central Florida
+The Space Coast of Central Florida, SCION and the Central Florida Technopolis

 The Space Coast region of East Central Florida has many of the key components necessary for technology innovation, commercialization and entrepreneurship.
-These elements include the

-NASA Kennedy Space Center, research university systems (Florida Tech, University of Central Florida), an exemplary network of community colleges (Brevard Community College System), high tech companies in electronics and aerospace, and a strong commitment from regional policy makers to transform the local economy heavily rooted in tourism and the space launch programs into a diversified high tech community with a strong entrepreneurial base.
+These elements include the NASA Kennedy Space Center, research university systems (Florida Tech, University of Central Florida), an exemplary network of community colleges (Brevard Community College System), high tech companies in electronics and aerospace, and a strong commitment from regional policy makers to transform the local economy heavily rooted in tourism and the space launch programs into a diversified high tech community with a strong entrepreneurial base.